l-aldarondo/Sports-Predictions/README.md

 ## Summary:

-* The accuracy for the three models were very close but the model with the highest accuracy was Desicion Tree with **92.41%**
+* The accuracy for the three models were very close, with the highest accuracy achived by Logistic Regression, and  Desicion Tree with **92.41%**
 * For our test_1, season 2022 was used as curren year data:
     * The three models were able to accurate predict the most probable winner for season 2022 - **Las Vegas Aces**
     * The three models were able to accurate predict the most probable 2nd place or subchampion for season 2022 - **Conneticut Sun**